cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_1med.md

 ---
 name: Reproducible Non-Vanilla Bug Report (Medium Priority)
 about: Submit a bug report that occurs in modded RimWorld that can be reproduced fairly consistantly
 title: ''
-labels: bug, reproducible
+labels: Bug, Reproducible
 assignees: ''

 ---